-Pulled Pork.. who doesn’t love it?
-It’s great on sandwiches, on nachos, in tacos, and on its own.
-This recipe for Smoked Pulled Pork brings the delicious smoke flavour throughout the meat and it’ll taste just like it came from your local BBQ joint.
-We can pretty much guarantee that any leftover pulled pork won’t be leftover for long.
-For achieving a flavourful bark of pork shoulder, cook it low and slow in your pellet grill.
+Pulled Pork… who doesn’t love it?
+It’s great on sandwiches, nachos, tacos, and on its own.
+This recipe for Smoked Pulled Pork brings the delicious smoke flavor throughout the meat, and it’ll taste just like it came from your local BBQ joint.

 Smoked Pulled Pork

-Smoked Pulled Pork is the best thing you can serve as a main course.
+Smoked Pulled Pork is the best thing to serve as a main course.
 Plus, it’s versatile enough to be served in many different dishes.
-Below is everything you’ll need to know about the perfect Smoked Pulled Pork recipe on your pellet grill, offset, or charcoal smoker.
-Share with friends and family and they’ll think you are a professional meat smoker!
+Below is everything you’ll need to know about the perfect recipe on your pellet grill, offset, or charcoal smoker.
+Share with friends and family; they’ll think you are a professional meat smoker!

 How To Make Smoked Pulled Pork